 Editor's note: The situation in Ukraine is actively evolving, as are the needs of citizens in the country and neighboring regions.
-We will be keeping this list up to date with the evolving ways Global Citizens can help in the coming days and weeks.
+We will be keeping this list up to date with the evolving ways Global Citizens can help.
+This article contains references to violence and sexual violence.

 Global Citizen has pulled together a list of things you can do to support the people of Ukraine wherever you are.

 A woman and child peer out of the window of a bus as they leave Sievierodonetsk, the Luhansk region, eastern Ukraine, Feb.
 24, 2022.

 According to the UN's refugee agency, there are currently 8,255,288 refugees from Ukraine across Europe and over 6.5 million people are internally displaced within the country.

 The horror stories from inside the country have ranged from women being gang-raped, men castrated, children sexually abused, and civilians forced to parade naked in the streets, according to the UN.
 However, the true scale of the human rights violations and war crimes will likely not come to light for years.

 As with any crisis, women, children, marginalized communities, and the poor are those being the most affected.
 Education has been disrupted for millions of children, millions are living without power, health care facilities have been destroyed, and sexual violence is being used as a weapon of war.

 While many of us might feel helpless when confronted with geopolitical machinations of this scale, we’ve rounded up a few ways you can help the people of Ukraine right now.